-Housing amenities on the Lazy TP Ranch are adequate, but modest.
-There is a 4 bedroom historic ranch house that sits near the headquarters and horse barn.
-The 4 bedroom manager’s house with detached garage is close by overlooking the river.
-Additional housing structures include a 7 bedroom modular “hunting camp” and a older, but usable 3 bedroom structure ideal for employee housing.
-The ranch has multiple scenic and private building sites that are ideal for a future custom owner’s residence.
+There are multiple, modest housing amenities on the Lazy TP Ranch.
+The historic, 4 bedroom ranch house sits near the headquarters and horse barn.
+The 4 bedroom manager’s house with detached garage is close by and overlooks the river.
+Additional housing structures include a 7 bedroom modular “hunting camp” and an older, ready-to-use 3 bedroom structure ideal for employee housing.
+The ranch also has multiple scenic and private building sites that are ideal for a future custom owner’s residence.

 At the main ranch hub sits a functional large machine shop, with 4 individual garage doors that allow for proper equipment storage and easy maintenance, 2 of the shop bays are insulated and heated.
 Multiple outbuildings are conveniently placed throughout the property, as well as a horse barn, scale house, and calving shed.

 FENCES & WORKING FACILITIES